niyorn/Overweight-Netherland/README.md

 105: Object { "Lengte en gewicht van personen, ondergewicht en overgewicht; vanaf 1981": "Totaal mannen en vrouwen" }
 ```
 To be able to read this file we need to format the CSV what we have to a readable CSV file.

-So we first of all we will convert the CSV file to a text file and remove unnecessary text.
+So we first of all, we will convert the CSV file to a text file and remove unnecessary text.

+*convert csv to text*
 ```javascript
 d3.text('data.csv')
   .mimeType('text/plain;charset=iso88591')